 Luckily, the rest of our noisy two-wheeled gang were tardy to catch up and we got a decent, albeit brief, look at the monkeys.
-One of the adults was on his hindlegs and walked rather gentlemanly, with his bearded face, white vest-like breastandfire engine red stocking legs, he seemed as if he were dressed up for a special occasion.
-Of course these are their natural colours, which are simply extraordinary.
-I could go to lengths to describe them but they are of course just a sight to behold.
+One of the adults was on his hindlegs and walked rather gentlemanly, with his bearded face, white vest-like breast and fire engine red stocking legs, he seemed as if he were dressed up for a special occasion.
+Of course these are their natural colors, which are simply extraordinary.
+I could go to lengths to describe them but they are just a stunning sight to behold.
 By the time the rest of the group turned up to our spot, the langurs had disappeared deep into the jungle.

 Our adventure to Son Tra involved many aspects – the monkeys being an unexpected and delightful surprise – including a visit to the Lady Buddha or Bodhisattva of Mercy at Pham Lam Pagoda, the 1,000 year old banyan tree and of course the peak – which requires a rather daunting climb up a very steep incline.
 It’s a drive I would not want to brave myself even though I’ve had a fair amount of motorbike experience.
 If you have clear skies, you can see all the way to Hue (apparently) but on the day of our tour it was a bit foggy.
 This did not dampen our sense of fun mind you – being on the misty mountain top gave us a cool experience of its own.